 Bring your children and join us in the excitement of this festivity.
 The air is crisp and faces glow as parents are active with creating this event anew each year.
 The classrooms are set up with many different ventures for children and adults: the sweet smell of beeswax in candle dipping, the bright colors of wreathmaking, the softness of the wool and silk angels.
 The campus is decorated and rings with the sounds of seasonal music from many talented sources, including our own students.
 The aromas of a festive meal draws us to sit and socialize or quietly listen as the brass quartet serenades us.
 The school store and the silent auction offer great gift possibilities, all in the support of the school.
 The fair raises money for the school and brings people together in celebration.
 It is a festival which joyfully leads us into Advent.
 Click here for a Vendor Application.

 Respecting and honoring the elders of our family and community are important values to pass on to our children.
 Grandparents and Special Friends Day is our humble effort to foster these values as well as to provide our guests with an opportunity to have a glimpse of Waldorf education at our school.
 All children's grandparents and special friends are invited to share in this celebration which is now held on the same weekend as the Winter Fair.
 Time is scheduled for grandparents and special friends to visit the classrooms, followed by a brief presentation by each grade school class and the High School to give grandparents and special friends a glimpse of Waldorf education.
-Please click here to view the schedule for the 2011-2012 Grandparents and Special Friends Day.
+Click here for a contact information form.